 - In a flash, I wrote a Viking Romance short story inspired by my visit to Hedeby, enjoy The Shapes of Fire, free of course: “(…) He lifted a hand, blackened with soot, and his thumb grazed my cheekbone, then slid to my neck.
 So delicate was his touch, he set me on fire like a flame would dry wood …” continue

-- I set up a Mailing List, and subscribers will be the FIRST to hear about new books/stories.
-I only want it to be a Book Alert.
+- I set up a Mailing List, and subscribers will be the FIRST to hear about new books/stories and blog posts.
+I only want it to be a Book/Blog Alert.
 I have no intention to clutter your inbox and will keep your address safe, so let’s hook up!

 Other resources: I’m always happy to meet new book-loving people and love to talk all things writing, reading and books (well, and real Viking research finds, yummy men, northern lights, owls …) on my Twitter or Facebook and Pinterest!
 Let’s connect and interact!